-CARS.COM — If you’re not a regular driver of your car, it can be easy to feel disconnected from the mechanics of the thing.
+If you don’t regularly drive your car, it can be easy to feel disconnected from the mechanics of it.
 Out of sight, out of mind, right?
-Not necessarily: We recommend driving every two to three weeks to make it less likely that you wind up with a dead battery, flat-spotted tires or other issues that can be caused by letting a car sit parked for weeks.
+Not necessarily: We recommend driving every two to three weeks to make it less likely that you wind up with a dead battery or other issues that can be caused by letting a car sit parked for weeks.

 Letting a car idle for 10 minutes will get the engine up to normal operating temperature but accomplish little else.
-Driving the car for several miles wakes up the transmission, brakes, suspension, power steering, climate system (including the air conditioner) and all the fluids, seals and gaskets for those components that have been on a long snooze.
+Driving the car for several miles wakes up the transmission, brakes, suspension, power steering and climate system (including the air conditioner), as well as all the fluids, seals and gaskets for those components that have been on a long snooze.

 Batteries slowly lose their charge when they sit idle, and starting the car will drain it even more.
 That is one reason you want to drive several miles afterward, so the battery has a chance to recharge.
 If a car sits parked for a month or more, the battery may lose so much power that it will need a jump-start — or a charge before the engine will start.
 To be sure your car will always start, consider a battery tender as described in our guide, “How to Store Your Car for Winter.”
 Unlike the rechargeable batteries in electronics, conventional car starter batteries don’t like to cycle deeply, so keeping them topped off could improve their longevity.

 Here are more reasons not to let your car sit for several weeks or longer: